History of Bangladesh (1971–present): Administration of Hussain Muhammad Ershad, 1982–90

 Ershad resigned as Army Chief of Staff and retired from military service in preparation for the presidential elections, scheduled for October.
 Protesting that martial law was still in effect, both the BNP and the AL refused to put up opposing candidates.
 Ershad easily outdistanced the remaining candidates, taking 84% of the vote.
 Although Ershad's government claimed a turnout of more than 50%, opposition leaders, and much of the foreign press, estimated a far lower percentage and alleged voting irregularities.

 Ershad continued his stated commitment to lift martial law.
 In November 1986, his government mustered the necessary two-thirds majority in the National Assembly to amend the constitution and confirm the previous actions of the martial law regime.
 The President then lifted martial law, and the opposition parties took their elected seats in the National Assembly.

-In July 1987, however, after the government hastily pushed through a controversial legislative bill to include military representation on local administrative councils, the opposition walked out of Parliament.
+But in July 1987, after the government hastily pushed through a controversial legislative bill to include military representation on local administrative councils, the opposition walked out of Parliament.
 Passage of the bill helped spark an opposition movement that quickly gathered momentum, uniting Bangladesh's opposition parties for the first time.
 The government began to arrest scores of opposition activists under the country's Special Powers Act of 1974.
 Despite these arrests, opposition parties continued to organise protest marches and nationwide strikes.
 After declaring a state of emergency, Ershad dissolved Parliament and scheduled fresh elections for March 1988.

 All major opposition parties refused government overtures to participate in these polls, maintaining that the government was incapable of holding free and fair elections.
 Despite the opposition boycott, the government proceeded.
 The ruling Jatiya Party won 251 of the 300 seats.
 The Parliament, while still regarded by the opposition as an illegitimate body, held its sessions as scheduled, and passed numerous bills, including, in June 1988, a controversial constitutional amendment making Islam Bangladesh's state religion and provision for setting up High Court benches in major cities outside of Dhaka.
 While Islam remains the state religion, the provision for decentralising the High Court division has been struck down by the Supreme Court.

-By 1989, the domestic political situation in the country seemed to have quieted.
+By 1989, the domestic political situation in the country seemed to have quieted down.
 The local council elections were generally considered by international observers to have been less violent and more free and fair than previous elections.
 However, opposition to Ershad's rule began to regain momentum, escalating by the end of 1990 in frequent general strikes, increased campus protests, public rallies, and a general disintegration of law and order.

 Devolution and Local government Act

-To improve rural administration, Ershad introduced the Upazila and Zila Parishad system.
+To improve rural and local administration, Ershad introduced the upazila and Zila Parishad system.
 He held the 'first democratic elections for these village councils' in 1985.